john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     7     Brenda   18     brown
     8    Michael   58     brown

-We'll cover more of the `loc` function when we discuss query-like selection of data.
+We'll cover more of the `loc` function when we discuss query-like data selecting.

-## Returning a view versus a copy
+## Returning a View Versus a Copy

-The previous slice can be accomplished the following way:
+The previous `loc` slice can also be accomplished by:

     df[3:8][['FIRST_NAME','AGE','EYE_COLOR']]

-This is called chained indexing.
-In the example above, the rows are sliced first, then the columns.
-While it does not pose a problem when selecting subsets of a dataframe, it becomes problematic when you want to set the values of this subset (e.g. replacing erroneous data).
-That being said, the preferred way of combination indexing is the `loc` function, whether it's actually used to set values in a dataframe subset or used simply to view the subset of data.

-More information about the dangers of chained indexing can be found in the [pandas manual](http://pandas.pydata.org/pandas-docs/stable/indexing.html#returning-a-view-versus-a-copy).
+This is called *chained indexing*: the rows are sliced first, then the columns.
+This works for data selection, but if you then wanted to set values in this subset, it wouldn't alter the original DataFrame.
+As such, the `loc` function is typically a better option.
+For more information about the dangers of chain indexing, see the [pandas manual](http://pandas.pydata.org/pandas-docs/stable/indexing.html#returning-a-view-versus-a-copy).

 ## Useful Dataframe Tools

 #### Dropping columns

-There are two ways to drop data from a dataframe, one if you want the data returned and the other if not:
+There are two ways to drop data from a dataframe.
+In one you want the remaining data returned separately `(inplace=False)` and in the other you don't `(inplace=True)`:

-    df = df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1)
+    df = df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1)           # return new
-    df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1, inplace=True)  # alternate way
+    df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1, inplace=True)  # no return (in place)

 #### Resetting indices

-This becomes useful when you've saved a subset of a dataframe and wish to sequentially reassign the indices.
+If you saved a subset of a dataframe frequently and want to reset the indecies so they are sequential again:

-    df = df.reset_index(drop=True)
+    df = df.reset_index(drop=True)           # return new
-    df.reset_index(drop=True, inplace=True)  # alternate way
+    df.reset_index(drop=True, inplace=True)  # no return (in place)

 #### Dropping duplicate entries

-This is useful when you're dealing with data that should have unique entries.
+If you want to ensure unique entries in your data set:

-    df = df.drop_duplicates()
+    df = df.drop_duplicates()         # return new
-    df.drop_duplicates(inplace=True)

-It's also good for getting unique combinations of a subset of data.
+    df.drop_duplicates(inplace=True)  # no return (in place)

+Or if you just want to find all the unique combinations in your data set:

     In [12]: df[['EYE_COLOR','HAIR_COLOR']].drop_duplicates()
     Out[12]: